-For business broadband services though, price is not the only thing to consider.
-Reliability, speed and support are as important, if not more than just price.
+For business broadband services, reliability, speed and support are as important, if not more than just price.

-Feature sets may change over time, all prices tend to be VAT exclusive, speeds will vary, fibre broadband is not available in all post codes and the cost of line rental is often left out (although that is changing).
+Feature sets may change over time, all prices are VAT exclusive, speeds will vary, fibre broadband is not available in all post codes and the cost of line rental is often left out (although that is changing).

 When applying for new broadband deals, make sure you're not already signed up to a contract you can't get out of - most business broadband contracts are 24-month terms.

-The best business Broadband deals in October 2016
+The best business broadband deals in November 2016

-This is where we show you the very best broadband deals we've found this month – sorted by type of service as well as our overall favourite deal.
-Underneath you'll find the broadband deals for each of the main providers in the country.
+Below is where we show you the three best broadband deals we've found this month and beyond that the best broadband deals for each of the main broadband providers in the country.

-Unlike most of the competition, Virgin Media Business has a fixed price, no catch or no gimmicks (although you will have to pay for installation).
+If speed is what you're after.
+Unlike most of its competitors, Virgin Media Business has fixed price offers, no catch or no gimmicks (although you will have to pay for installation).
 Plus, you get the fastest speeds in the market in 100Mbps increments.
 So choose between 100Mbps (£40 per month), 200Mbps (£50 per month) or for the power hungry downloaders, the 300Mbps one (£80 per month).
 Note that there is no line rental fee, you get a free IP address and support is 24/7/365.
 Virgin Media also owns 100% of its network and doesn't share it unlike some of its competitors.

 View this deal on the Virgin Media Business website